Gas Leaf Blower Ban in US States and Cities

 • San Anselmo: Gas-powered leaf blowers prohibited

-• Santa Clara County: Aimed at reducing noise and environmental impact, the county’s ordinance bans the use of gas-powered leaf blowers in certain areas.
-The Sierra Club supported this measure as part of its broader environmental advocacy efforts.
+• Santa Clara County: Aiming to reduce noise and environmental impact, the county’s ordinance bans using gas-powered leaf blowers in certain areas.
+The Sierra Club supported this measure in its broader environmental advocacy efforts.

 • St. Helena: Gas-powered leaf blowers prohibited

-• Westlake Village: Enforced a Zero Emission Equipment Ordinance that promotes the use of electric or battery-powered lawn equipment, including leaf blowers, to reduce environmental impact.
+• Westlake Village: Enforced a Zero Emission Equipment Ordinance that promotes using electric or battery-powered lawn equipment, including leaf blowers, to reduce environmental impact.

 Colorado